theNewDynamic/oregonsadventurecoast.com/content/adventure/theatres.md

 #### The Dolphin Playhouse

-Home of the Dolphin Players - The Dolphin Players produce six to seven full productions every year in an intimate setting.
+Home of the Dolphin Players who produce six to seven full productions every year in an intimate setting.
 The theatre also offers classes and provides meeting space in the Empire District of Coos Bay. {{< link url="http://thedolphinplayers.webs.com" >}}Visit the Dolphin Playhouse website for more information.{{< /link >}}
 <div class="clearfix"></div>

 {{< floatimage src="/img/pony-cinema-north-bend.jpg" float="left" alt="The Pony Village Cinema 11 in North Bend" size="40" >}}

 #### **Pony Village Cinema 11**

 Utilizing the latest in Digital Projection, Digital Sound, 3D equipment and wall-to-wall screens, Pony Village Cinema presents films the way filmmakers intended.
-Pony Village Cinema boasts 11 theaters showing the latest releases, stadium seating and a full compliment of concession offerings.
+Pony Village Cinema boasts 11 theaters showing the latest releases, with stadium seating and a full compliment of concession offerings.
 [Visit the Pony Village Cinema 11 for showtimes](https://www.catheatres.com/SectionIndex.asp?SectionID=34).